thkreutz/thkreutz.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate (02/2022 - ?) at the Technical University of Darmstadt.
-My work mainly evolves around LiDAR-based urban scene understanding tasks and (multi-modal) representation learning.
-More specifically, I have worked on various interesting problems and areas, including LiDAR motion segmentation, LiDAR semantic segmentation, crowd simulation, disentangled representation learning, and multi-modal contrastive learning.
+I have been a Ph.D. candidate (02/2022 - 07/2025) at the Technical University of Darmstadt and recently submitted and successfully defended my dissertation.
+My work mainly evolves around LiDAR-based scene understanding tasks and (multi-modal) representation learning.
+More specifically, I have worked on various interesting problems and areas, including LiDAR motion segmentation, LiDAR semantic segmentation, crowd simulation, and multi-modal contrastive learning.
 Please find my peer-reviewed publications below if you are interested in my work.

 ## Recent highlights
 - [Jun, 2025] 🔥 Paper accepted to ICCV 2025